Homemade Alfredo Sauce

 - Pour in the heavy cream and bring to a gentle simmer.

-- Reduce heat to low and stir in the Parmesan cheese.
+- Reduce the heat to low and stir in the Parmesan cheese gradually.

-- Continue stirring until the cheese melts and the sauce thickens.
+- Continue stirring until the cheese is completely melted and the sauce is smooth.

-- Add salt, pepper, and nutmeg to taste.
+- Season with salt, pepper, and nutmeg (if using) to taste.

 Alternative Ingredients

-You can substitute heavy cream with half-and-half for a lighter version, or use a plant-based cream for a dairy-free option.
-Nutritional yeast can replace Parmesan for a vegan alternative.
+You can substitute heavy cream with half-and-half for a lighter sauce, or use vegan butter and nutritional yeast for a dairy-free version.
+Additionally, adding sautéed mushrooms or spinach can enhance the flavor and nutrition.

 Serving and Pairings